-The life history of anticyclonic warm-core Gulf Stream rings in the region from 45°W to 75°W during 1988 was derived from the NDAA/NWS Dceanographic Analysis maps and from the "State-of-the-Ocean: Gulf of Naine to the Grand Banks" reports issued monthly at the Bedford Institute of Oceanography.
+The life history of anticyclonic warm-core Gulf Stream rings in the region from 45°W to 75°W during 1988 was derived from the NOAA/NWS Oceanographic Analysis maps and from the "State-of-the-Ocean: Gulf of Maine to the Grand Banks" reports issued monthly at the Bedford Institute of Oceanography.
 Owing to the relatively common occurrence of cloudy or foggy conditions, particularly in the eastern half of the region, several weeks may elapse between clear thermal images of the sea surface.
 Consequently there is frequently uncertainty about the creation or continued existence of a particular ring and, therefore, the statistics derived solely from this data source should be viewed cautiously.

 A total of 28 warm-core rings were present in the area during some portion of 1988, four of which survived from 1987 into the new year.
 Seven of the 24 new rings which formed in 1988 persisted into 1989.
 At least 10 of the rings formed in 1988 exceeded an age of 2 months.
-Their paths, along with those of the four rings from 1987, which also had lifespans of over 2 months, are shown in Fig. 10A.
-Rings, whose destruction occurred in 1988, ranged in age from less than two weeks to more than a year and had a mean life of just over 3 months.
-This compares with an age range of two weeks to 9 months and a mean of 3.5 months for 1987.
+Their paths and those of the four rings that survived from 1987, which also had lifespans of over 2 months, are shown in Fig. 10A.
+Rings, whose destruction occurred in 1988, ranged in age from less than 2 weeks to more than a year and had a mean life of just over 3 months.
+This compares with an age range of 2 weeks to 9 months and a mean of 3.5 months for 1987.
 The statistics of ring formation and ring presence, compiled by zones, each covering 2.5° of longitude, are shown in Fig. 10B and 10C, respectively.
-One or more rings were generated in each of the zones east of 67.5°W. A maximum of 5 formed in the 62.5°-65°W zone.
-The number of rings present in each of the longitutinal zones varied from 1 to 9 with highest number present between 62.5°-65°W. At least one or more rings formed in all months of the year except January and August.
+One or more rings were generated in each of the zones east of 67.5° W. A maximum of five formed in the $62.5^{\circ}-65^{\circ}$ W zone.
+The number of rings present in each of the longitudinal zones varied from one to nine with highest number present between $62.5^{\circ}-65^{\circ}$ W. At least one or more rings formed in all months of the year except January and August.
 Four rings formed in May, the most productive month.